 The 9 most frequently asked questions during the second trimester of pregnancy

-During your pregnancy, the doubts that arise during the process change.
+During the second trimester of your pregnancy, the questions that arise during the process change.
 Let’s answer the most frequently asked questions:

 When will I notice my pregnant belly?

-If this is your first pregnancy, you may have the feeling that it is difficult for your belly to show.
+If this is your first pregnancy, you may feel that your belly doesn’t show.
 This is very common.
 The uterus, which will multiply its size at the end of pregnancy by 500 (500!), is growing slowly.
-To give you an idea, in week 12 of pregnancy, your uterus has not yet emerged above the hip, and in week 20, it is usually at the navel level.
+To give you an idea, in week 12 of pregnancy, your uterus has not yet emerged above the hip; in week 20, it is usually at the navel level.
 You probably won’t notice your body taking on the more typical pregnancy shape until you are 5 months.
-However, all bodies are different, and whether you notice more or less bump is not relevant to your health.
+However, all bodies are different, and whether you notice more or less bump is unrelated to your health.

 I have a feeling of tightness above my groin.
 Is this normal?

-At this time, your uterus is growing, and the ligaments that support it may be tighter.
-It may help to stretch your abdominal and pelvic muscles, such as the psoas.
-The psoas iliacus is one of the main muscles involved, and working it can ease this sensation.
+During this time, your uterus is growing, and the ligaments that support it may be tighter.
+Stretching your abdominal and pelvic muscles, such as the psoas iliacus, may help ease this sensation.
 A midwife or a specialized physiotherapist can help you find the ideal exercises for this time in pregnancy.

-If the pain is persistent or increases, make sure you go to your healthcare center for assessment.
+If the pain is persistent or increases, make sure you see your healthcare professional for assessment.

 What can I do to prevent stretch marks?